 When conducting a penetration test, most testers will develop some type of process, and repeat that same process on every engagement.
 As I think through the basics of penetration testing, I believe that process can be broken up into six steps.
-They are:

 Now, I’m not saying every tester follows every step or performs these steps in this exact order, however, this is a pretty good process to follow.
 Let’s take a closer look at each step.